namanhishere/benchmark_IntroToAI_Assignment1/README.md

 All measurements are averaged over repeated runs with warm-up to reduce noise, and results are exported as CSV files and charts.

 ---
+## Source Code

+Algorithm and domain implementations are in the separate repository [namanhishere/IntroAiAssignment1](https://github.com/namanhishere/IntroAiAssignment1).
+That repository contains:

+- `algorithms/`: DFS, BFS, A\* implementations
+- `domain/`: Sudoku and Net problem definitions with heuristics
+- `generator/`: Puzzle generation for Sudoku and Net
+- `rendering/`: Visualization and video rendering

+Refer to [IntroAiAssignment1's README](https://github.com/namanhishere/IntroAiAssignment1/blob/main/readme.md) for implementation details.

+---

 ## Overview